planewave/coherent_receiver_with_CNN/README.md

 **Note** that it works in basedband, but only the signal phase components are considered, and the signal amplitudes are ignored.
 This is only resonable when a perfect timing has been done and no visable ISI in the received signal.

 ## Equalizer
+`Passband_Demodulation.ipynb` is in progress.
+QPSK demodulation in passband.
+No complex-valued signal is involved.
+Currently can only demodulate signal when carrier frequency is integer multiple of the symbol rate.
+To remove this limitation, a phase compensation is required.

-`equalization.ipynb` is in progress right now.
+`equalization.ipynb` is obsolete.
 The traing signal is synthesized using Numpy only, so no Matlab is required.
 Currently a fractionally spaced, decision feedback equalizer has been built for a multipath transmission, however the performance is not as good as expected.

 ## To do
-* Figure out a complex-valued CNN for equalizer.
+* [] Demodulation in passband with phase compensation.
-* integrate CFO compensation in the equalizer.
+* [] Integrate CFO compensation.
+* [] Integrate DFE for multipath